Robert Sedgwick (colonist): Assessment

 According to his secretary, the new responsibility imposed upon him aggravated his illness and brought him to his grave.

-'There is so much expected of me,' said he, 'and I, conscious of my own disabilities, having besides so untoward a people to deal with, am able to perform so little, that I shall never overcome it; it will break my heart'.
+"There is so much expected of me", said he, "and I, conscious of my own disabilities, having besides so untoward a people to deal with, am able to perform so little, that I shall never overcome it; it will break my heart."

-The secretary describes Sedgwick as being 'generally beloved and esteemed by all sorts of people,' and Carlyle characterises him as 'a very brave, zealous, and pious man, whose letters in Thurloe are, of all others, the best worth reading on this subject.'
+The secretary describes Sedgwick as being "generally beloved and esteemed by all sorts of people" and Carlyle characterises him as "a very brave, zealous, and pious man, whose letters in Thurloe are, of all others, the best worth reading on this subject."

 Family

 Sedgwick left a widow, Joanna, and five children.

-The Protector granted her a pension of £100 per annum, and ordered her husband's arrears to be paid to her.
+The Lord Protector granted her a pension of £100 per annum, and ordered her husband's arrears to be paid to her.

 Sedgwick, Maine, was named in his honour.